JJAleman/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference is that .map will return a new array.

 2. What is the difference between a function and a method?
+They are both pretty much the same but a method is a functions that's inside an object.

 3. What is closure?
+Closure is a feature in Javascript where and inner function has access to the outer(enclosing) function's variable.
+Uses a scope chain.

 4. Describe the four rules of the 'this' keyword.
+Window/Global Object Binding - when on the global scope the "this" will be in the window/console object Implicit Binding - "this" is the object befor a dot notation New Binding - Used with constructor functions
+Explicit Binding - "this" is used when you use a call or apply method

 5. Why do we need super() in an extended class?
+The super keyword is used to access and call functions on the object's parent

 ## Project Set up